envire4mars/docker_image_development/README.md

 - check read/write registry
 - copy your token

-$ docker login git.hb.dfki.de:5050 -u USER -p TOKEN
+`docker login git.hb.dfki.de:5050 -u USER -p TOKEN`

 ## Clone this repository

-First clone this repo if you haven't done it yet.
+First clone this repo, if you haven't done it yet.
 Open a terminal and run this command to do so.

     $ git clone https://git.hb.dfki.de/corob-x/consortium/docker_image_development.git corob_x_docker_image_development

+## Update image

+If you have already cloned the repository and just want to update the docker image execute:

+`bash tools/update_image.bash release`

 ## Startscripts for CoRob-X

 ### Start the simulation

 Open a new terminal, go to the folder where you cloned the repo, and run these two commands.
+By default the sherpa simulation is launched.
+You can pass an argument to the start_simulation.bash script (use tab completion to see available commands).

     $ cd corob_x_docker_image_development
     corob_x_docker_image_development $ source autocomplete.me
-    corob_x_docker_image_development $ ./exec.bash start_sherpa_sim.bash
+    corob_x_docker_image_development $ ./exec.bash start_simulation.bash <robot>

 To stop the simulation just press 'q' in the terminal.
 If something goes wrong it might be necessary to stop the docker container (`./stop.bash`) and start from scratch.